Campus Return Guidelines

-Wear a face covering in public settings when around people who don’t live in your household, especially when it may be difficult for you to stay six feet apart.
-It is mandatory to wear face coverings inside all Chapman facilities, and outdoors while on campus if you are not six feet apart.
-It is recommended you wear face coverings at all times, but not required if outdoors and you are able to maintain six feet of distance from others.
+Wear a face covering in public settings both indoors and outdoors when around people who don’t live in your household, especially when it may be difficult for you to stay 6 feet apart.

 How to Put on Your Face Covering:

 - Wash your hands before putting on your face covering.